On the number of terms in the COS method for European option pricing: Numerical experiments

 \section{Numerical experiments}

-All numerical experiments are compared with the Carr-Madan formula, see \cite{carr1999option}, which is applicable when the characteristic function of the log-returns is given in closed-form and when $E[S_{T}^{1+\gamma}]$ is finite for some $\gamma>0$, called \emph{damping factor}.
-Unless otherwise stated, we use the Carr-Madan formula with $N=2^{17}$ terms, we set the damping factor equal to $\gamma=0.1$, and we use a Fourier truncation range of $1200$ to compute the reference prices.
-We implemented the Carr-Madan formula using Simson's rule without applying the fast Fourier transform.
+Some numerical experiments are compared with the Carr-Madan formula, see \citet{carr1999option}, which is applicable when the characteristic function of the log-returns is given in closed form and when $E[S_{T}^{1+\gamma}]$ is finite for some $\gamma>0$, which is the \emph{damping factor}.
+Unless otherwise stated, we use the Carr-Madan formula with $N=2^{17}$ terms, we set the damping factor equal to $\gamma=0.1$ and we use a Fourier truncation range of $1200$ to compute the reference prices.
+We implemented the Carr-Madan formula using Simpson's rule without applying the fast Fourier transform.

-All numerical experiments are performed on a modern laptop (Intel i7-10750H) using the software R and vectorized code without parallelization.
+All numerical experiments were performed on a modern laptop (Intel i7-10750H) using the software R and vectorized code without parallelization.